rust-lang/book/src/ch13-01-closures.md

 <span class="caption">Listing 13-6: Calling the `expensive_closure` we’ve
 defined</span>

-Now the expensive calculation is called in only one place, and we’re only executing that code where we need the results.
+Now how to perform the expensive calculation is defined in only one place, and we’re only executing that code where we need the results.

 However, we’ve reintroduced one of the problems from Listing 13-3: we’re still calling the closure twice in the first `if` block, which will call the